-Fault Notification has the meaning given in Schedule 1, clause 2(b).
+Fault Notification - has the meaning given in Schedule 1, clause 2(b).

-Fault Report means a report of a Fault received by the Service Provider in written or verbal form, including through a facility to receive calls or online-based reporting by a member of the public to an employee of a Service Provider.
+Fault Report means a report of a Fault received by the Service Provider in written or verbal form, including through a facility to receive calls, through a report by a member of the public to an employee of a Service Provider in the street or online-based reporting).